About us

 Standard DBS check

-A Standard DBS check is suitable for certain roles, such as a security guard.
-The certificate will contain details of both spent and unspent convictions, cautions, reprimands and warnings that are held on the Police National Computer, which are not subject to filtering.
+A Standard DBS check is suitable for certain roles, such as applying for a security guard licence.
+The check will contain details of both spent and unspent convictions and cautions that are held on the Police National Computer, which are not subject to filtering.

-An individual cannot apply for a standard check by themselves.
+An individual cannot apply for a Standard DBS check by themselves.
 There must be a recruiting organisation who needs the applicant to get the check.
 This is then sent to DBS through a Registered Body.

 The service is free for volunteers.

-The certificate may also contain non-conviction information supplied by relevant police forces, if it is deemed relevant and ought to be contained in the certificate.
+The check will contain the same details as a Standard DBS check and may also contain non-conviction information supplied by police forces if it is deemed relevant and ought to be contained in the certificate.

-An individual cannot apply for an Enhanced DBS check by themselves.
-There must be a recruiting organisation who needs the applicant to get the check.
-This is then sent to DBS through a Registered Body.
+An individual cannot apply for an Enhanced DBS check for themselves, unless they are a paid self-employed or a personal employee and the work they are undertaking is eligible.
+Otherwise, there must be a recruiting organisation who needs the applicant to get the check, which is then sent to DBS through a Registered Body.

 The service is free for volunteers.